Measuring entanglement without local addressing in quantum many-body simulators via spiral quantum state tomography: Simulation of real-world experiments

-First, we consider the test case of the ground state $|\Psi_0\rangle$ of the $N=8$ Heisenberg model~\eqref{Heisenberg} with only nearest-neighbor (NN) antiferromagnetic coupling ($J_1=1$ and $J_{p\neq 1}=0$), which can easily be computed using the exact diagonalization method.
-For highly symmetric states, such as the ground state of typical condensed-matter Hamiltonians, the majority of the QST weight is expected to concentrate on spiral operators associated with a limited number of pitch angles.
-This observation suggests a natural strategy: constructing an expansion that prioritizes the most relevant pitch angles and planning the experiment based on this hierarchy.
-Accordingly, we perform spiral QST by progressively including pitch angles from the set defined in Eq.~\eqref{pitch}, starting with ${l=0}$, followed by ${l=0,1}$, ${l=0,1,2}$, and so on (see Methods for an analysis of relevant pitch angles).
+First, we consider the test case of the ground state $|\Psi_0\rangle$ of the $N=8$ Heisenberg model~\eqref{Heisenberg} with only nearest-neighbor (NN) antiferromagnetic coupling ($J_1=1$ and $J_{p\neq 1}=0$), which can easily be computed using the exact diagonalization method. {For highly symmetric states, such as the ground state of typical condensed-matter Hamiltonians, the majority of the QST weight is expected to concentrate on spiral operators associated with a limited number of pitch angles; in addition, the pitch angles are related by the Hamiltonian's symmetry (which is not spontaneously broken at finite size).
+This observation suggests a natural strategy: constructing an expansion that prioritizes the most relevant pitch angles as well as the symmetries, and planning the experiment based on this hierarchy.
+Accordingly, we perform spiral QST by progressively including pitch angles from the set defined in Eq.~\eqref{pitch}, starting with $\{l=0\}$, followed by $\{l=0,1, -1\}$, $\{l=0,1,-1,2,-2\}$, and so on (see Appendix~\ref{appendixB} for an analysis of relevant pitch angles).
+Note that all these sets respect inversion symmetry.}